maingroupchemistry/do_website/content/authors/istvan_simon/_index.md

 - Team
 ---

 Istvan is an experienced technology entrepreneur venturing new digital solutions and business models.
 Before that he was a consulting actuary for a decade with large and smaller clients in Northern, Western and Eastern Europe.
 His business understanding paired with his highly quantitative background and programming skills make him able to help our business research partners turn their research and risk management workflows reproducible and more automated.
+Istvan follows the [Code of Ethics of the Hungarian Actuarial Society](http://actuary.hu/weblap2/wp-content/uploads/Etikai-Szabalyzat-20161111-clean.pdf).